DPUPurpleDinos/dino-travel/README.md

 ##Resources
 This folder stores all our important keys.
 These files are not shared on git hub.
+Because of this you will not be able to run this project if you copy off of GitHub.

 Thank you for taking a look at our project and have a good day!